Hydrogen Energy Development

 SIB Involvement

 SIB is providing advice on technology options, co-ordination of synergies across sectors, supply chain issues and funding opportunities.
-SIB is also helping broker discussions within public sector bodies and private sector stakeholders.
+SIB is also helped broker discussions within public sector bodies and private sector stakeholders.

 For further information contact: